"The Dangerous Case of Donald Trump"

-On February 28, we published a post, "The Elephant in the Room: It’s time we talked openly about Donald Trump’s mental health," which went viral with close to a million reads.
-People on both sides of the political spectrum—as well as some mental health professionals—weighed in with hundreds of comments.
+Our previous post, "The Elephant in the Room: It’s time we talked openly about Donald Trump’s mental health," went viral with close to a million reads.
+People on both sides of the political spectrum—as well as mental health professionals—weighed in with hundreds of comments.

 One comment was from Hal Brown, MSW, a colleague of John Gartner, Ph.D., whom we mentioned in the post.
 John is the founder of Duty to Warn, an organization intent on warning our country that we are in dire trouble due to our president’s mental instability.
 More than 60,000 mental health professionals have signed John’s petition, which states:

 “We, the undersigned mental health professionals, believe in our professional judgment that Donald Trump manifests a serious mental illness that renders him psychologically incapable of competently discharging the duties of President of the United States.
 And we respectfully request he be removed from office, according to article 4 of the 25th amendment to the Constitution, which states that the president will be replaced if he is ‘unable to discharge the powers and duties of his office.’”

 John requested an interview with Phil for a podcast and then asked him to participate in a short documentary film that was recently released.
 So far, nearly 2 million people have viewed the documentary.